JuliaDynamics/NetworkDynamics.jl/docs/src/callbacks.md

 end
 ```
 Notably, the `syms` (here `:u`) can *exclusivly* refer to "ordinary" states, since they are now writable.
 However the affect gets passed a `ctx` "context" object, which is a named tuple which holds additional context like the integrator object, the component model, the index of the component model, the current time and so on.
-Please refere to the [`ComponentAffect`](@ref) docstring for a detailed list.
+Please refer to the [`ComponentAffect`](@ref) docstring for a detailed list.

 Lastly we need to define the actuall callback object using [`ContinousComponentCallback`](@ref)/[`VectorContinousComponentCallback`](@ref):
 ```julia